 Many women all over the world suffer from the problems of delayed menstruation.
 It is a common issue between the age of 10-55.
 The regular menses cycle is of 28 days and the periods are considered irregular when the length of the cycle is more than 35 days.
 Many factors such as hormonal imbalance, thyroid disorders, liver disease, miscarriage, menopause, eating disorders, weight gain, weight loss or other health problems contribute to the occurrence of such a problem.
 Lifestyle habits such as smoking, alcohol abuse, excess consumption of caffeine, certain medications and strenuous exercising can also cause such issues.

-Delayed periods cause unwanted stress and a feeling of uneasiness for women who suffer from it.
-A delay in period also causes a host of other uncomfortable symptoms such as tenderness in breasts, cramps in abdomen and/or lower back, mood swings and irritability among many others.
-Here are some home remedies to treat delayed periods.
+Delayed periods can also lead to unwanted stress and a feeling of uneasiness in women who suffer from it.
+A delay in periods also causes a host of other uncomfortable symptoms such as tenderness in breasts, cramps in the abdomen or lower back, mood swings and irritability among many others.
+In some cases, delayed menstruation can be treated using certain natural remedies, while others require proper medical treatment.
+Read this article further to know about effective home remedies to treat delayed periods.

 Ginger promotes better blood circulation and is also known for regulating periods and helping with cramps.
 Crush a knob of ginger and boil it for several minutes to make the tea.
 You can add sugar, honey or any other sweetener of your choice.
 Drinking this tea, a couple of times in a day can help induce menstruation.

-Read more articles on Home Remedies
+Read more articles on Home remedies